"Harry, I'm telling you that she is the one, and I don't want to hear any more of your comments about her either," James said. He sawed at his steak.

 "So how come I ended up in your classroom, professor?"
 The boy asked, pushing grubby glasses back into place on his nose.

 "The question is 'why' not 'how come' Mr. Potter, and of that I am uncertain.
 You say you were trying to remove a mirror in your room.
 Why would not ask for assistance?
 Did you feel a tugging sensation at your navel?"
 Severus asked.
 He silently cancelled the spell that kept the potions hovering over the desk, and they clinked neatly onto the table.

 "I didn't want to bother anyone, sir.
 And it just felt like a slide, actually.
 You know the muggle things on playgrounds-"

 "I am well aware of what a slide is.
 I grew up in a muggle town with your new stepmother by Lily, in fact."
 Flaming Merlin!
 That was not supposed to be said!

 It was a good way to avert the question.
-He did not particularly wish to speak of Lily, but since the boy seemed practically starved for information of her, he might be able to help him a bit.
-But that was a matter for later, because it was 9:40 and the boy was probably supposed to be in bed forty minutes ago.
-He did not want a conversation with his sister or James Potter anytime soon, so he thought it best to get the boy back before any problems were to arise.
+He did not particularly wish to speak of Lily, but since the boy seemed practically starved for information of her, he might be able to aid him a bit.
+But that was a matter for later, because it was 9:40 and the boy most likely was supposed to be in bed forty minutes ago.
+He did not want any more conversation with his sister or James Potter than he needed, so he thought it best to get the boy back before any problems arose.

-"Well, I suppose I will have to lead you back to your quarters myself."
-Severus said, ignoring the voice in his head that told him a house elf could always do it for him.
+"Well, I suppose I will have to lead you back to your quarters myself," Severus said, ignoring the voice in his head that told him a house elf could always do it for him.

 "Hey Uncle Severus, could you help me with this?"
 Harry asked, doodling lightly in his textbook.